marcosmlr/patch-builder/INSTALL.rst

 Installation
 ============

-``patch-builder`` depends essentially on stac.py, json-path and RasterIO.
+``patch-builder`` depends essentially on stac.py, json-path and GDAL.
 Please, read the instructions below in order to install ``patch-builder``.

 Production installation
 -----------------------